-If both the tracheoesophageal fistula and esophageal atresia are repaired:
+If both the TEF and EA are repaired:

-- A tube will be placed through the nose into the stomach (nasogastric tube) during the surgery.
+- A tube is placed through the nose into the stomach (nasogastric tube) during the surgery.

 - Feedings are usually started through this tube a few days after surgery.

-- Feedings by mouth are started very slowly.
-The baby may need feeding therapy and a lot of encouragement.
+- Feedings by mouth are started slowly.
+The baby may need feeding therapy.

 While your baby is in the hospital, the nurses will show you how to use and replace the gastrostomy tube.
 You will also be sent home with an extra gastrostomy tube.
 The nurses will inform a home health supply company of your equipment needs.